XSLiuLab/Seq2Neo/README.md

 ## Usage

 Seq2Neo consists of 3 modules, which are whole, download, and immuno.
-The module of whole is responsible for running the whole process, the download module can download a specified version of a reference genome from Ensembl database and index, and the last module of immuno supports the prediction of immunogenicity score of specified peptides and MHCs:
+The module of whole is responsible for running the entire process, the download module can download a specified version of a reference genome from the Ensembl database and index, and the last module of immuno supports the prediction of immunogenicity score of specified peptides and MHCs:

 ``` plain
 usage: seq2neo [-h] {whole,immuno,download} ...